azavea/cloud-buster/README.md

 ```
 usage: meta-merge.py [-h] [--dryrun DRYRUN] --input-path INPUT_PATH --jobdef
                      JOBDEF --jobqueue JOBQUEUE --merge MERGE --name NAME
-                     --output-path OUTPUT_PATH
+                     --output-path OUTPUT_PATH [--tmp TMP]
 ```

 To join all the gathered imagery into a single mosaic, we may use an AWS Batch task to do the work.
 This benefits from the fast transfer speeds from S3 to EC2 instances.
 The job queue (`--jobqueue`) and job definition (`--jobdef`) must be given, as must the input S3 location (`--input-path`), output S3 location (`--output-path`), and scene name (`--name`).
 The `merge.py` script must be uploaded to S3, and that location provided via the `--merge` argument.
 Note that the input path must contain only images that pertain to the current mosaic, or the resulting image will be very large—in some cases so large that the job will fail.
+Intermediate files are stored in the local directory specified by `--tmp` (defaults to `/tmp`).

 Upon completion, a file named `{NAME}-cloudless.tif` will exist in the output S3 bucket, as will a file named `{NAME}-cloudy.tif`.
 The latter gives the combined backstop for the target region.